 Bernard Hughes studied Music at St Catherine’s College, Oxford, graduating with a first-class degree.
 He subsequently studied composition at Goldsmiths College, London under Peter Dickinson, and privately with Param Vir.
 Bernard Hughes was awarded a PhD in Composition from Royal Holloway College, London, studying with Philip Cashian.
 Bernard Hughes is Composer-in-Residence at St Paul’s Girls’ School in London, and in that capacity has written numerous works including the anthem L’Imagination, premiered at St Paul’s Cathedral, and Gooseberry Fool, released as a charity fundraiser.

-Bernard Hughes’s music is published by Wild Woods Music, Novello and Cadenza Music.
+Bernard Hughes’s music is published by Wild Woods Music, Novello and Cadenza Music and is available on Amazon.
 It has been broadcast on Radio 3 and King FM in Seattle, and he appeared as a conductor on the Channel 4 series Howard Goodall’s Twentieth Century Greats.
 Bernard writes regularly for theartsdesk cultural review website.